riseupgroup/wireguard-frr/README.md

-# Wireguard FRR
+# WireGuard FRR

-Wireguard FRR is a docker container that runs a Wireguard VPN server and FRR (Free Range Routing) for dynamic routing using ospf.
+WireGuard FRR is a docker container that runs a WireGuard VPN server and FRR (Free Range Routing) for dynamic routing using ospf.

 ## 🛠️ Setup